 Step 4: Know the Requirements for Your New Beauty Career

 In most states, the only requirements to become a licensed laser technician is to be at least 18 years of age, have a high school diploma (or its equivalent), and be willing to learn.
-Some states also require students to put in a certain number of hours of training at an accredited school before passing both a written and a hands-on, clinical exam.
+Some states also require students to put in a certain number of hours of training before passing both a written and a hands-on, clinical exam.
 Anyone who meets the above criteria can undergo the training needed to become a licensed laser technician.